 Are you fascinated by the events that shape a region, a nation or the world?
 Do you enjoy conducting and explaining research?
-If this describes you, then you should pursue a Bachelor of Arts degree in History at the University of North Texas.
+If this describes you, then you should consider pursuing a Bachelor of Arts degree in History at the University of North Texas.

-No matter your career path, you can benefit from majoring in history or taking history courses as electives.
+No matter your career path, you can benefit from majoring in history or taking history classes as electives because of the understanding and perspectives youíll gain.
 Advertising firms, historical societies, museums, libraries and publishers are potential employers of students with history backgrounds.
 Our alumni include:

-Course offerings range from American political and constitutional development to the European Renaissance to modern China and India.
+Course offerings range from American political and constitutional development to ancient and modern Europe to modern China.
 Some courses are available online.
-As you progress toward your degree, you can focus your studies on either U.S. history, European/Western history or non-Western history.
+As you progress toward your degree, you can focus your studies on U.S., European/Western or non-Western history.

 Our department also offers:

 The History Help Center and the Kingsbury- Thomason Departmental Library can assist you with preparing for exams and writing papers.
-Other vital on-campus resources are the Military History Center, the Texas State Historical Association and the university libraries.
+Other vital on-campus resources are the Military History Center and the University Libraries.

-Additional learning opportunities are available by attending any of the seven annual symposia and events hosted by the department or getting involved in the Phi Alpha Theta history honor society.
-UNT's Phi Alpha Theta chapter has been recognized Best Chapter multiple times by the national organization.
+You may receive additional learning opportunities by attending any of the annual symposia and events hosted by the department or by getting involved in the Phi Alpha Theta history honor society.
+UNTís Phi Alpha Theta chapter has been recognized as Best Chapter multiple times by the national organization.

 Our faculty members have received many awards for teaching and research.
 Five current faculty members are Fellows of the Texas State Historical Association, recognized for their published works related to Texas history.
 In addition, faculty members have received Professing Women awards and published dozens of award-winning books.
 They conduct research on:

-Several scholarships for History majors are available to help pay for your education.
-Information about these scholarships and deadlines is at history.unt.edu using the forms link.
+Several scholarships for History majors are available to help you pursue your degree.
+Information about these scholarships and deadlines is at our website .

-You will complete 12 credit hours of core history courses and 18 credit hours of advanced work in an area of specialization (U.S. history, European/Western history or non-Western history).
+Youíll complete 12 credit hours of core history courses and 18 credit hours of advanced work in a specialized area (U.S. history, European/Western history or non-Western history).
 At least one course will be taken in each of the two areas outside of your specialization.